Interoperability

 How I Enhanced Zotero by Hacking OpenURL

-Since OpenURL compatible link resolver technology is partly based on query strings, as we have seen, we can glean all sorts of information by examining these URLs: the query string component that contains the metadata for the source but also the base component that contains the vendor and institutional information and also the URL type.
+Since OpenURL compatible link resolver technology is partly based on query strings, we can glean all sorts of information by examining these URLs: the query string component contains the metadata for the source and the base component contains the vendor, institutional information, and the URL type.
 When I worked on this section, I was able to learn that Primo/Alma uses two URL types to request resources: a search URL and an OpenURL.
 We can see this the URLs.
 The base search URL looks like this:

 https://saalck-uky.primo.exlibrisgroup.com/discovery/search?